searchbox/solr-suggester/README.txt

 These two parameters put a limit on the phrases which are considered acceptable.
 In this case we specify that a phrase must appear in at least 2 documents and must appear in total at least twice.
 The higher the number, the less phrases will be modeled and thus require notably less processing time and resources.
-Considering that the suggestion is a probablistic model, if it is known that there are many phrases which appear very infrequently and don't have a high recall value, putting these numbers higher will result in gained performance.
+Considering that the suggestion is a probabilistic model, if it is known that there are many phrases which appear very infrequently and don't have a high recall value, putting these numbers higher will result in gained performance.
 The default is 2 for each and gives very well represented results.

-	<str name="key">YOUR_PRODUCT_KEY</str>

-Of course you'll need to replace YOUR_PRODUCT_KEY from the product key you obtained at www.searchbox.com or by emailing contact@searchbox.com

 Usage Of Search Component
 ---------------